-A bedroom is a sanctuary.
+Here's the truth: our bedrooms are our sanctuaries.
 It’s where we rest, relax, and (if we can’t sleep) occasionally watch TV on our laptops.
 Even a small bedroom can function as a place of refuge.
-If your bedroom seems cramped or busy, you might be in need of a serious organizing overhaul.
+But if your bedroom seems cramped or busy, you might be in need of a serious organizing overhaul.

 1. Establish your flow